 Hypothecation is a charge created by a movable asset.
 The asset under hypothecation is usually a movable asset like a vehicle, stocks, accounts receivables, small machines, etc. A mortgage is a charge created over immovable property, which may include land, buildings, factory premise, godown /warehouse, anything that is attached to the earth, or something permanently fastened to anything that is attached to the earth.
 One needs to note that crops though attached to the earth, cannot be included as “mortgaged” as they can be easily detached and sold.

 In the case of hypothecation, the possession of the asset remains with the borrower.
 In the case of a mortgage, the ownership is usually with the borrower but may not always be the case.
 It depends on the kind of mortgage created at the time of loan approval.

-The amount of Loan
+The Amount of the Loan

-Similarities between Mortgage Vs. Hypothecation
+Similarities between Mortgage Vs Hypothecation

 Ownership of the Asset

 In both cases, the ownership of the asset remains with the borrower, with the first right being that of the lender until the time the loan is repaid.
 In a case of default, the lender may sell off the asset to recover the loan.